camerondm9/blake2s-micro/README.markdown

 # BLAKE2s for embedded devices

 This is a size-optimized implementation of the [BLAKE2s hash function](https://blake2.net/).
-With all optimizations/constraints enabled, it can archieve a code size of about 500 bytes (600 bytes including constant tables).
+With all optimizations/constraints enabled, it can achieve a code size of about 500 bytes (600 bytes including constant tables).

 **Note**: although this implementation is based on the [reference implementation](https://github.com/BLAKE2/BLAKE2/tree/master/ref) and it has been tested on all relevant test vectors, I cannot guarantee it will